By choosing Icelandic Farm Holidays you are supporting local business and making a positive contribution to rural communities in Iceland.

 EarthCheck is the world’s leading certifier of travel and tourism organisations.
 It is based on Agenda 21 and principles for sustainable development endorsed by 182 governments at the United Nations Rio de Janeiro Earth Summit in 1992.

 To gain EarthCheck Gold Certification, organisations need to report their environmental footprint including energy and water consumption, waste production and community commitment - and adhere to an internationally recognised standard of Best Practice.

-EarthCheck certified entities within Icelandic Farm Holidays include the Icelandic Farm Holidays administration office and Hotel Hellnar.
+EarthCheck certified entities within Icelandic Farm Holidays include the Icelandic Farm Holidays administration office in Reykjavík and Hotel Hellnar in West Iceland.
 Other EarthCheck certified entities in Iceland are Elding Whale Watching in Reykjavík and Snæfellsnes Peninsula (community).
 We also have three Nordic Swan certified members within our ranks; Hotel Rauðaskriða in North Iceland, Hotel Eldhestar in South Iceland and Hotel Fljótshlíð in South Iceland.
 Our car rental partner Europcar is ISO 14001 certified for its environmental management system.